mmatschiner/CladeAge-Tutorial/README.md

 		</init>
 ```

-> Save the file after adding the tree string, open it again in BEAST2, and try running the analysis again.
-This time, the MCMC should begin to run.
+> Save the file after adding the tree string, open it again in BEAST2, and launch the analysis.

 Depending on the speed of your computer, this analysis will take half a day or longer.
 You could cancel the BEAST2 analysis after some time if you don't want to wait for it to finish, and you could instead continue the rest of tutorial with the prepared results that you'll find in files `Near_et_al_red.log` and `Near_et_al_red.trees` (see links to these files in the menu to the left).